 Field

-A wrapper for text boxes, dropdowns, and other controls within a form that provides styling.
+A wrapper for text boxes, dropdowns, and other form controls that provides consistent styling.

 Usage Patterns